-Plastic surgery is a kind of surgery that helps fix defects in the body and face.
-Plastic surgery is chiefly aimed at correcting the problem areas of your body and sometimes helps reconstruct certain areas.
-The basis of a Plastic surgery is actually a specialized branch of surgery, which besides repairing the deformities, also corrects the functional deficits.
+Plastic surgery is a kind of surgery that helps fix defects ( either birth defect or acquired defects anywhere in the body from hair to the toes.
+Plastic surgery is chiefly aimed at correcting the problem areas of your body and reconstructing certain areas.
+The basis of a Plastic surgery is actually a specialized branch of surgery, which besides repairing the deformities also correct the functional deficits.

 Plastic surgery can be further segmented into the cosmetic surgery.
 Sometimes the difference between the two areas gets blurred.
 For example, if a patient has a tumor in the head and neck or breast region, there is a both cosmetic and functional side to it.

 Reconstructive surgery is a type of plastic surgery that’s used to rectify and restore the functioning of an area or body part that isn’t functioning, as it should, as discussed earlier.
 This abnormality of the area can be because of a number of reasons, namely, an accident, mastectomy, trauma or any other type of surgery specifically used to correct diseased parts of the body.

 Reconstructive surgery is extremely beneficial to correct birth defects as well.
 Plastic surgery, because it is used to correct a body part and restore the proper function, is done more for medical reason than to enhance the look.
 This is for the same reason that it is covered by medical insurance.

 Sometimes both cosmetic and reconstructive surgeries can blend with each other in such a way that they cannot be distinguished.
 This can be seen in breast reconstruction after mastectomy.
 Though the procedure is considered medically important, it has an aesthetic component.
 Plastic surgeons seek to make the new breast match the other one and make it as natural looking as possible.

 - Breast Reconstruction- Especially for patients who have had cancer and had one or two of their breasts removed.